 Practices are held after school.
 Games are scheduled starting in early August and continue through the end of October.
 Pre-season workouts and off-season conditioning are included for credit consideration.
+Participation requires try-out and selection to the team.
 8th Period Athletics is required both semesters.